This problem requires merging accounts that share common emails. The key is to use

 and

-format the results
+format the results.

 The

-path compression
+path compression in

 the

-'find'
+'find' operation

 ensures optimal performance.